Charged with an organized crime in Houston?

 Are There Defenses to Charges of Organized Crime?

 Although your exact defense will depend on the circumstances surrounding your charges, there are certain defenses that could be applicable in your situation.
 Organized crime laws can easily result in overcharging by prosecutors.
 In some instances, during the pre-file investigation, your criminal defense attorney may be able to convince the prosecutor that the evidence is insufficient to prove a combination of people existed—despite evidence of multiple people, committing multiple crimes.
 This could significantly reduce your charges, making a favorable plea deal more likely, or, should there be a conviction, making the penalties less severe.
 Your criminal defense attorney may also be able to contest whether the requirement of “combination,” or “criminal street gang,” has been properly met.

 How the Law Office of Nathaniel Pitoniak Can Help with Organized Crime Charges

 Since being charged with an organized crime can significantly increase the penalties associated with the underlying crime, you need a highly experienced Houston criminal defense attorney by your side.
-Nathaniel Pitoniak has spent over a decade practicing criminal law; prior to becoming a criminal defense attorney, Mr. Pitoniak was a felony prosecutor and chief prosecutor in the Harris County Attorney’s office.
+Nathaniel Pitoniak has spent over 15 years practicing criminal law; prior to becoming a criminal defense attorney, Mr. Pitoniak was a felony prosecutor and chief prosecutor in the Harris County Attorney’s office.
 Attorney Nathaniel Pitoniak is well-respected by his clients, former clients, and peers.
 The Law Office of Nathaniel Pitoniak can help you face your charges of organized crime from the best position possible.
 Contact Nathaniel Pitoniak today for representation for any criminal defense need.